 Arizona Complete Health-Complete Care Plan members can get substance use treatment services at no cost.
-If you have questions about substance use / opioid treatment and want to access treatment services, you can call your Primary Care Provider, or our Member Services can help you.
-Call 1-888-788-4408, TTY/TDD: 711.
+If you have questions about substance use / opioid treatment and want to get treatment services, call your PCP or Member Services at 1-888-788-4408, TTY/TDD: 711.